Holographic-Sol/shift_console/readme.txt

 saves hassle of manually going in and out of directories looking for files that need to be backed up.

-Please ensure win32 long paths are enabled either inn registry or using gpedit.
+Please ensure win32 long paths are enabled either in registry or using gpedit.
     1. Run Gpedit.
     2. Computer Configuration -> Administrative Tolls -> System -> Filesystem -> Enable Win32 long paths.